-In the current year, the Group has applied a number of amendments to IFRSs and a new Interpretation issued by the International Accounting Standards Board (IASB) that are mandatorily effective for the current year.
-None of the revised Standards and the new Interpretation has had a material effect on these financial statements.
+In the current year, the Group has applied a number of amendments to IFRSs issued by the International Accounting Standards Board (IASB) that are mandatorily effective for the current year.
+None of the revised Standards has had a material effect on these financial statements.
 The details of the revised Standards and the new Interpretation are as follows:

-Amendments to IFRS 11 Joint Arrangements - Accounting for Acquisitions of Interests in Joint Operations
+Amendments to IAS 7 Statement of Cash Flows - Accounting for Acquisitions of Interests in Joint Operations